Bathing Beach Inlet on Stewart Island

 A few weeks ago I spent the afternoon at Blackhead Beach.
 While most of my time was taken up with stumbling over stones and splashing through rock pools, I did find time to admire the local Sea Lions that were playing close by.
 I also spent time photographing the scenery, which is when I felt the inspiration to take a black and white photo or two.
 So, channelling the great American landscape photographer Ansel Adams, I switched modes on my trusty camera to black and white and set to work attempting to control the contrast between highlights and shadows.

-St Clair Beach
+Sunset at Clair Beach

 I ended up spending a delightful afternoon wading in rock pools at Blackhead Beach, just south of Dunedin.
 It was one of those warm, still, late summer days that reminded me with autumn on the horizon, days like this will be less and less common.
 So it was, I spent a few hours stumbling over stones and sploshing through rock pools as seaweed gently drifted on the tide.
 I have to admit, there’s something delightfully delicious about wading through rock pools in your bare feet on a warm afternoon.